 There are several common scenarios in assault family violence cases and each will require a specific approach to obtain the best result.
 These scenarios range from couples who become intoxicated together and have a fight which turns violent, to accusations made in the middle of a divorce or a custody dispute, to accusations that are outright lies because of some motive to fabricate or even a mental illness on the part of the alleged victim.
 Each variation will require a tailored approach and an experienced attorney will have experience successfully defending each scenario.
 A smart criminal defense attorney will want to keep an open mind and understand the entire dynamic in the relationship, not just what the allegations are on the day of the incident.

-What is the goal in an assault family violence case?
+What is the goal in assault domestic violence defenses?

 The goal is to obtain a dismissal or acquittal whenever possible.
 Although most assault family violence cases are filed as Class “A” misdemeanors, the consequences can be more severe than most other misdemeanors.
 In addition to facing jail time, a fine and a permanent criminal conviction, a person convicted of assault family violence will be prohibited from owning a firearm under federal law.
 Additionally, an assault family violence conviction is considered a “crime of moral turpitude,” which can have extremely negative consequences for an immigration case where the person convicted is not a United States citizen.
 Additionally, where a person has a conviction, any future accusation of assault family violence will be filed as a felony, with even more severe consequences.
 The best way to avoid these consequences is to prevent a conviction in the first place.

-What is the first step to defending an assault family violence case?
+What is the first step to assault domestic violence defenses?

 The attorney should meet with the person charged and get some general details regarding the allegation.
 An experienced criminal defense attorney will also let the client know what to expect during the case, court appearances and an estimate as to approximately how long the case is expected to last.
 The attorney should also find out if the alleged victim (known as the “complaining witness”) is willing to speak with the defense attorney and provide a truthful statement.